An overview of troubleshooting techniques when diagnosing issues with a Smoothwall Failover or High Availability (HA) installation setup.

 - Intermittent internet

-- Accessing the administration UI alternates between master and failover unit on the same port number
+- Accessing the administration UI alternates between main and failover unit on the same port number

 If the split brain syndrome occurs, disconnect all network cards on the failover unit apart from the heartbeat interface.
 We need the heartbeat connection in order to access the failover unit and we need to disconnect all other network cards to avoid network confusion due to duplicate IP addresses on the network.

-Once the failover unit is back up, login to the command line via SSH from the master and issue the command:
+Once the failover unit is back up, login to the command line via SSH from the main and issue the command:

 # ip addr